-Subsection 339.175(5)(d), Florida Statutes, provides the Technical Advisory Committee with the responsibility for identifying and recommending to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area projects contained in its long range transportation plan or Transportation Improvement Program which deserve to be classified as a school safety concern.
+Subsection 339.175(5)(d), Florida Statutes, designates the Technical Advisory Committee with the responsibility for identifying and recommending to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area projects contained in its Year 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan, or Transportation Improvement Program which deserve to be classified as a school safety concern.
 The statute requires the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area to vote whether to classify each project contained in the Technical Advisory Committee's recommendation as a school safety concern.
 If a project has been identified by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area as a school safety concern, the local governmental entity responsible for the project shall consider at least two alternatives before making its decision about the project location or alignment.